bearclaw-proxy/bearclaw/DESIGN.md

 intended to support the following scenarios:

-- Watching for strings inside requests that could indicate a vulnerability and assigning these requests for manual review to the appropriate methodology node.
-For example, if a string potentially indiciating a stack trace is found, a script could assign that request to a test "possible stack traces found in responses" in the methodology node "Testing for Improper Error Handling".
+- Watching for strings inside requests that could indicate a vulnerability and assigning these requests for manual review to the appropriate scenario.
+For example, if a string potentially indiciating a stack trace is found, a script could assign that request to a test "possible stack traces found in responses" in the scenario "Testing for Improper Error Handling".
 - Source / Sink analysis.
 For example, when testing for persistent cross-site scripting, a script could generate unique tags in payloads for each source endpoint.
 It could then watch all future responses for these unique tags.
 If it finds one, it can assign this request to a "Sink Analysis"